 See the political performance data of all 150 districts in spreadsheet format here.

-Under questioning by Democrats, Hunter told them there was an effort to prevent “packing” and “cracking” of minority communities in districts, but he acknowledged both parties submitted plans that had done that.
+Under questioning by Democrats, Hunter told them there was an effort to prevent the “packing” and “cracking” of minority communities in districts, but he acknowledged both parties submitted plans that had done that.
 He also told them he prioritized political performance for incumbents over keeping communities of interest together.
 This was the case for nearly all the members except for a select few, the so-called losers.
 Attempts to rectify potential incumbent losses in the map as passed by the House Redistricting Committee mostly failed on the House floor.

 Redistricting is a Bloodsport